toddledev/documentation/docs/06-building-blocks/01-pages/index.md

 ::: info
 Custom 404 pages and proper 404 handling are only available on paid plans.
-Projects in free organizations will show the default 404 page of toddle.
 :::

+Projects in organizations on free plans will display toddle's standard 404 page.